Where we’re at, and where we’re going

 In this blog post we’ll give the first formal construction of a category of motives.
 In particular, we’ll construct the category of (geometric) étale motives.
 These aren’t necessarily the motives that we’ll want to work with.
 For example, the final step of the construction will give us a category which we can’t currently prove has a full or faithful embedding from the previous step — except in the case our coefficients contain .
 In this case we are only helped along knowing more precise results from the theory of Voevodsky’s geometric (Nisnevich) motives — in particular Voevodsky’s cancellation theorem.

 This means we won’t stay long with this category.
-However, we can describe properties of the categories in that make up the construction.
+However, we can describe properties of the categories that make up the construction.
 It’s possible to point out relations when the coefficient system is particularly well-behaved.
-In this setting well-behaved means torsion; it is analogous to the fact that étale cohomology is better behaved with torsion coefficients that we find étale motives are as well.
+In this setting well-behaved means torsion; it is analogous to the fact that étale cohomology is better behaved with torsion coefficients.

 However, I haven’t taken up the task of doing this here.
 I may come back to this section at a later date to add more of what is known about the category of geometric étale motives as it’s constructed below.
 (If you’re reading this paragraph I haven’t done that yet).